Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler: Separation of Timescales

 \subsection{Numerical experiments}

-We perform numerical experiments to illustrate our previous theoretical analysis regarding the emergence of peristaltic waves in the excitable crawler for different values of the sensorimotor control gain $\pi_\nd{s}$.
-We confirm the onset of oscillations at $\pi_\nd{s} = \pi_\nd{s}^\nd{H}$.
-Fig. \ref{fig:oscillations_summary} highlights how the Hopf bifurcation interacts with the saddle-type folded singularities, eventually leading to global relaxation oscillations.
-For most of the crawling regime, peristaltic waves manifest themselves in the form of global relaxation oscillations.
+Numerical experiments illustrate our previous theoretical analysis regarding the emergence of peristaltic waves in the excitable crawler for different values of the sensorimotor control gain $\pi_\nd{s}$.
+Fig. \ref{fig:oscillations_summary} highlights how the Hopf bifurcation interacts with the folds of the critical manifold.
+Peristaltic waves manifest themselves in the form of global relaxation oscillations in the singularly perturbed regime.
 This kind of oscillations reflects the fast localized positive feedback and slow negative feedback embedded in the design of the excitable crawler dynamics.

-To provide further intuition, the behavior of the excitable crawler under relaxation oscillations is illustrated in Fig. \ref{fig:singular_perturbation}.
+The behavior of the excitable crawler under relaxation oscillations is illustrated in Fig. \ref{fig:singular_perturbation}.
 Panel \ref{fig:singular_perturbation}\textbf{A} shows how, given an initial condition (represented by a black dot), the fast dynamics make the state quickly approach an attracting branch of the slow manifold.
 Once in the manifold, the state evolves along its attracting branch according to the slow dynamics \eqref{eq:slowDynamics}, eventually reaching the corresponding fold and switching to the remaining attracting branch following a fast fiber.
 During the switch, $\nd{V}$ evolves according to \eqref{eq:fastDynamics}, yielding a ``spike" (see Fig. \ref{fig:singular_perturbation}\textbf{C-2}) until it hits the other attracting branch of the S-shaped slow manifold.
-Once back in the slow manifold, the state evolves according to the slow dynamics again, until the remaining fold is reached---re-starting the fast dynamics and completing the cycle.
+Once back in the slow manifold, the state evolves according to the slow dynamics again, until the remaining fold is reached---re-starting the fast dynamics and completing the closed orbit.
 This mechanism makes the closed-loop system \eqref{eq:dimensionless_electromechanical_dynamics_movingFrame} generate periodic trains of switched voltage leading to peristaltic waves in the crawler's body.
 Since the orbits that the state follows to travel between the two attracting branches of the slow manifold are not the same, the closed-loop system behaves as an \textit{hysteretic switch}.
 An schematic of this mechanism is illustrated in Fig. \ref{fig:singular_perturbation}\textbf{B}.

-\section{Setting the pace: \\ matching neuro-mechanical scales enables optimal crawls}
+\section{Setting the pace: matching neuro-mechanical scales enables optimal crawls}